Please go to https://mysl.org/clubs/ely for sign up and kilometer tracking.

 Eight Sundays from 2:00-3:30

-Registration and equipment distribution will be Friday, November 11th from 3:30-5:30 at the Hidden Valley Chalet
+Registration and equipment distribution will be early Thu Dec 5th, starting at 3:30pm at the

 Volunteers make MYSL & ENSC happen.
 If you are able to help, please let us know!